shaneoston72/CV/README.md

 ## Shane Oston Stowe
-####Junior Full Stack Web Developer
+#### Junior Full Stack Web Developer
 **Recent graduate of one of the most discerning dev bootcamps in the world, backed by a 15-year client-facing career as a business analyst.**	Well-suited for agile development requiring deep and ongoing engagement with customers and stakeholders.

 [Profile](#profile) -- [Skills](#skills) -- [Projects](#projects) -- [Education](#education) -- [Experience](#experience) -- [Interests](#interests)
 ____
 ###<a name="profile">Profile</a>
-**Code saved my life.**

-It was October 2015.
-I had lost the energy and motivation that I ordinarily brought to my work and my life.
-My once exciting career of business analysis and CRM implementation had become ordinary and unfulfilling.
-Life in general had become tedious. **It was bad.
-Really bad**.
+**I am living my dream.**

-I had the intuition that drastic action was required to reenergise my life.
-As I considered my options, my life-long dreams to live in the United Kingdom and to be a software developer recurred.
-Both represented radical change and, by any rational measure of prudence, were ill-advised.
-Despite this, **I sold everything I owned** - a car, a house and all but two suitcases of personal belongings -and gambled on a **new life** in the UK training as a software developer.
+I had been growing increasingly disillusioned with my career as a Business Analyst and Project Manager.
+My commitment to the field lacked the motivation it once held for me.
+Following a health scare in October 2015, I reevaluated my life and concluded that drastic action was needed to reenergise my career and life.
+As I explored various options, my lifelong dreams to live in the United Kingdom and to be a software developer kept coming up.
+Despite advice from family and friends, **I sold everything I owned** - a car, a house and all but two suitcases of personal belongings -and gambled on a **new life** in the UK training as a software developer.

-Five months later and after 16 weeks of Makers Academy, life is an exciting adventure.
-Every day I bound out of bed and hurtle myself into the world of coding.
+Five months later and after 16 weeks of Makers Academy, **life is an exciting adventure** again.
 I spend my days creating applications that expand my new knowledge of web development and software craftsmanship.
-I am part of a community of creative, really smart people that complement by curiosity and stimulate my growth as a software developer.
+I am part of a community of creative, really smart people that complement my creativity and stimulate my growth as a software developer.
 Today **I am a software developer**.

-**I am living the dream**.
-The next logical step is to join an innovative team of brilliant developers to which I can apply my new knowledge of web development.
+The next step in my rebirth as a software developer is to join an innovative team of brilliant developers to which I can apply my new knowledge of web development.
 I am eager to create elegant contributions to code that enhances the lives and experience of its users.

-I invite you to read on as you consider my application.
-Let's discuss ways that a well-trained, eager junior developer can enhance your team.

 ### <a name="skills">Skills</a>
 Before Makers I could create the simplest of web pages with HTML and CSS.
 Today I can create full stack applications using technologies such as Ruby on Rails, Javascript and AngularJS (see my contribution to [**Leave**](https://github.com/shaneoston72/smartAlarm-mobile)).
 Before Makers Academy I could not tell you about RESTful APIs let alone create one.
 After Makers Academy I can create one and strap Angular and Ionic SPAs to it.